Botanical Name: Billbergia nutans

 Repot in spring.
 Young plants should be repotted every year.
 Use a loose, fir bark mix, such as an orchid mix or one specially labeled for bromeliads.
 Never repot a plant while it is flowering.
 Wait till after flowering to repot the offsets.

 Got a late bloomer?
 Bromes that don't produce blooms aren't getting enough light.
 Move your plant to a brighter location.
 Moving it outdoors for the summer to a partially shaded spot may be just what it needs.
+Remember, Billbergia nutans will bloom when it is at least 2 to 3 years old; it may be too young.

 You can encourage bromeliads to flower by adding a pinch of Epsom salts (magnesium sulfate) to the water or fertilizer.